turkishmaid/johanna/test/README.md

 # Tests

-Maybe it's difficult to test, maybe I am to unexperienced to write good tests, maybe I'm just to lazy.
+Maybe it's difficult to test, maybe I am too unexperienced to write good tests, maybe I'm just to lazy.

 However, here are two little programs you might want to use